mppombo5/CPPMatrix/docs/user/accessor-functions.md

 ```

 This will print out each row of the matrix to standard output, with each value separated by a single `\t` tab character.

+## Further Reading

+Feel free to consult the [reference](README.md) for more on how to use your matrix.